 Your mileage may vary.
 How to succeed with freelancers?
 More on that later.

-I have noticed that these are firms that have been in business for a few years, their founders generally being principal consultants, have senior talent on their team with a very small mix of junior talent, have their share of war stories to recite, cannot generally take on too much work and each client represents a significant chunk of revenues for them.
+Our observation is that these are firms that have been in business for a few years, their founders generally being principal consultants, have senior talent on their team with a very small mix of junior talent, have their share of war stories to recite, cannot generally take on too much work and each client represents a significant chunk of revenues for them.

 The talent pool being of senior resources, they typically don’t need a whole lot of project management overhead, don’t have as many communication issues, do tend to be very opinionated, have processes inbuilt into their workflow, take the time to do proper quality control and can produce robust code.